9aia/thal/management/BACKLOG.md

 - Add an invite section in contacts (when the persona doesn’t exist).

 ### Chat
-- Add a "GenAI experimental - Double check info" note at the top of the chat.
 - Show the last message in the chat.
 - Stream chat messages.
 - Add a help request item in the header menu (AI-driven).